Song of Myself: Uses in other media

 Canadian doctor and long-time Whitman friend Richard Maurice Bucke analyzed the poem in his influential and widely read 1898 book Cosmic Consciousness, as part of his investigation of the development of man's mystic relation to the infinite.

 Simon Wilder delivers this poem to Monty Kessler in With Honors.
 Walt Whitman's work features prominently throughout the film, and Simon Wilder is often referred to as Walt Whitman's ghost.

+A line from section 52 of the 1891-92 edition of "Song of Myself" is featured in the film Dead Poets Society, directed by Peter Weir.
+The line refers to the sounding of the "barbaric yawp", which illustrates the urgency of the film's protagonists and was read out to them by their English teacher John Keating, played by Robin Williams.

 The poem figures in the plot of the 2008 young adult novel Paper Towns by John Green.

-A documentary project, Whitman Alabama, featured residents of Alabama reading Whitman verses on camera.
+A documentary project, Whitman, Alabama, featured residents of Alabama reading Whitman verses on camera.

 The poem is central to the plot of the play I and You by Lauren Gunderson.

 "Song of Myself" was a major inspiration for the symphonic metal album Imaginaerum (2011) by Nightwish, as well as the fantasy film based on that album.

-The protagonist of the film Nine Days (2020) recites selections of the poem at its conclusion.
+The poem is recited (or rather enacted) by lead character Will (played by Winston Duke) in the climatic closing scene of the 2020 movie Nine Days.

+The quote 'I am large, I contain multitudes' from the poem is prominently featured as a thematic element in the movie The Life of Chuck (2024).